Immune Exhaustion Panel

 Helping Your Research

 Uncover the mechanisms behind T cell, B cell, and NK cell exhaustion in diverse contexts, including cancer and infectious disease, with a 785 gene panel that gets you results in less than 24 hours and is compatible with a broad range of sample types.
-Characterize immune status, develop signatures for assessing the exhausted state, and identify novel therapeutic targets to prevent or reverse exhaustion.
+Characterize immune cell status, develop signatures for assessing immune cell exhaustion, and identify novel targets for preventing or reversing immune cell exhaustion.

 How it Works